karankumbhar47/NandToTetris/HackAssembler/README.md

-# <center>  HackAssembler Project </center>
+# <center>HackAssembler Project</center>

 ## Project Overview

-HackAssembler is a Java project which provides tool like Assembler for processing asm file and return corresponding hack file.
-This project uses
+HackAssembler is a Java project that provides a tool like Assembler for processing an asm file and returns a corresponding hack file.
-Java for its main logic implementation and Maven for build automation and dependency management.
-The HackAssembler tool reads Hack assembly files, processes them, and generates corresponding Hack binary files in current directory.
+This project uses Java for its main logic implementation and Maven for build automation and dependency management.
+The HackAssembler tool reads Hack assembly files, processes them, and generates corresponding Hack binary files in the current directory.

 ### Tools Used